aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-bmp/_index.md

 ## Frequently Asked Questions

 ### Is Aspose.HTML for Java a free library?
 No, Aspose.HTML for Java is not free.
-You can obtain a license or a temporary license for your development needs from [Aspose's official website](https://purchase.aspose.com/buy) or [temporary license page](https://purchase.aspose.com/temporary-license/).
+You can obtain a license or a temporary license for your development needs from [Aspose's website](https://purchase.aspose.com/buy) or [temporary license page](https://purchase.aspose.com/temporary-license/).

 ### Can I convert other formats to BMP using Aspose.HTML for Java?
 Aspose.HTML for Java primarily focuses on HTML and EPUB conversions.
 However, you can explore additional Aspose libraries for converting various formats.